Adultery laws: India

 On 27 September 2018, the Supreme Court of India ruled Section 497 of the Indian Penal Code, the law which criminalized adultery, as unconstitutional.
 Before 2018, adultery was defined as sex between a man and a woman without the consent of the woman's husband.
 The man was prosecutable and could be sentenced for up to five years (even if he himself was unmarried) whereas the married woman couldn't be jailed.
 Men have called the law gender discrimination in that women cannot be prosecuted for adultery and the National Commission of Women has criticized the British era law of being anti-feminist as it treats women as the property of their husbands and has consequently recommended deletion of the law or reducing it to a civil offense.
 Extramarital sex without the consent of one's partner can be a valid grounds for monetary penalty on government employees, as ruled by the Central Administrative Tribunal.

+Indonesia

+Indonesia's new Criminal Code, which entered into force in January 2026, criminalizes sexual intercourse outside marriage, although prosecution is limited to complaints by certain close relatives.